 Wealth inequality is one of the most significant challenges of modern times.
-It can lead to unequal societies, social instability, violence and unrest, and further societal problems that affect the world at large.
-Typically, in countries with low inequality, the government redistributes wealth through taxation and other means, investing it in equality of opportunity, education and healthcare.
+It can lead to unequal societies, social instability, violence, unrest, and further societal problems that affect the world at large.
+Typically, in countries with low inequality, the government redistributes wealth through taxation and other means, investing it in equality of opportunity, education, and healthcare.
 However, in countries with high inequality, new modes of engagement are necessary to reduce the growing disparity between different social groups.

-Sensitive to the outcomes of a polarised society, the Julius Baer Foundation believes that, when brought together, socio-economic groups from either end of the income ladder have much to learn from each other.
-With this in mind, we seek to bring together people from the top 10% and the bottom 40% of society to encourage collaboration and exchange, and support development of partnership-based collaborations focused on wealth redistribution and social mobility.
+Sensitive to the outcomes of a polarised society, the Julius Baer Foundation believes that when brought together, socio-economic groups from either end of the income ladder have much to learn from each other.
+With this in mind, we seek to bring together people from the top 10 per cent and the bottom 40 per cent of society to encourage collaboration and exchange, and support development of partnership-based collaborations focused on equal opportunities and social mobility.

 The Julius Baer Foundation aims to transform wealth inequality ideas into operating projects in the following ways:

 - Exposing the problem of inequality and understanding its particular context